 His outside interests have included chairing a Cylch Meithrin Committee, Deputy Chair of Ysgol Pwll Coch’s governing body, chairing a local fund raising committee for the National Eisteddfod in Cardiff.
-Since 2008 has chaired the Clwb y Diwc committee which organises monthly Welsh language events in the Canton area, and has recently been invited to join Y Dinesydd (Welsh language voluntary monthly publication in Cardiff) steering committee.
+Since 2008 has chaired the Clwb y Diwc committee which organises monthly Welsh language events in the Canton area.
+He is a member of Y Dinesydd (Welsh language voluntary monthly publication in Cardiff) steering committee, and an elder in Salem, Canton.
 When time allows, he still enjoys DJing and providing sound and lighting support for gigs and events.

 Ian Jones, originally from Morriston, Swansea, was one of the team that launched S4C in 1982 and after working on Network Entertainment programming at ITV and as an independent producer, he rejoined S4C as Director of Business, S4C International and Co-productions between 1992 and 1997.